Shanty town: Developed countries

 Although shanty towns are now generally less common in developed countries in Europe, they still exist.
 The growing influx of migrants has fuelled shantytowns in cities commonly used as a point of entry into the European Union, including Athens and Patras in Greece.
-The Calais Jungle in France had grown to over 8,000 people by the time of its eviction in October 2016.
+The Calais Jungle in France had grown to over 8,000 people by the time of its clearance in October 2016.
 Bidonvilles exist in the peripheries of some French cities.
 The state authorities recorded 16,399 people living in 391 slums across the country in 2012.
 Of these, 41% lived on the outskirts of Paris.

 In Madrid, Spain, a shanty town named Cañada Real is considered the largest informal settlement in Europe.
 It has an estimated 8,628 inhabitants, who are mainly Spanish, Romani and north African, but only one mobile health unit.
 After 40 years, property developers began to take an interest in the site in 2012.

 There have been cardboard cities in London and Belgrade.
 In some cases, shanty towns can persist in gentrified areas that local governments have yet to redevelop, or in regions of political dispute.
 A major historical example was the Kowloon Walled City in Hong Kong.

 In Australia and New Zealand, there were many shanty towns before World War II, some of which still exist (for example Wyee, a suburb of the Central Coast).

 In popular culture

 Many films have been shot in shanty towns.
 Slumdog Millionaire centres on characters who spend most of their lives in Indian shanty towns.
 The Brazilian film City of God was set in Cidade de Deus and filmed in another favela, called Cidade Alta.
-White Elephant, 2012 Argentinian movie, is set in a villa miseria in Buenos Aires.
+White Elephant, a 2012 Argentinian movie, is set in a villa miseria in Buenos Aires.
 The South African film District 9 is largely set in a township called Chiawelo, from which people had been forcibly resettled.

 The 2016 Chinese TV series Housing tells the story of shantytown clearance in Beiliang, Baotou, Inner Mongolia.

+A 2023 Nigerian crime thriller titled Shanty Town was released on Netflix on January 20, 2023.
+It is a six-part series that tells the story of a ruthless leader named Scar (Chidi Mokeme) who handles a lot of dirty business and is popularly regarded as the King of Shanty Town.

 Video games such as Max Payne 3 have levels located in fictional shanty towns.

 Reggae singer Desmond Dekker sang a song called "007 (Shanty Town)".